SQL-GEN: Bridging the Dialect Gap for Text-to-SQL Via Synthetic Data And Model Merging: Experiments

 \subsection{Experts Merging Results}

-We evaluate various expert merging approaches for integrating dialect-specific models into a single unified model and compare to our method based on the Mixture of Experts (MoE) architecture.
+We evaluate various expert merging approaches for integrating dialect-specific models into a single unified model and compare to the proposed approach based on the Mixture of Experts (MoE) architecture.
 We utilize three expert CodeLlama 7B models, each trained on synthetic question-SQL pairs for SQLite, PostgreSQL, and BigQuery.
 We consider three popular model merging techniques: DARE \citep{yu2024language}, TIES \citep{yadav2024ties}, and SLERP.
 Unlike the first two, SLERP can only merge two models at a time.
 Therefore, we initially merge the SQLite and PostgreSQL experts and then combined the resulting model with the BigQuery expert.
-Additionally, we fine-tune a generalist (not dialect-specific) CodeLlama 7B and MoE 3x7B model on 40K samples from a mix of different dialects to establish a baseline for comparison.
-The generalist MoE baseline is constructed from CodeLlama 7B with three experts being MLP layers repeated three times.
-We train with 40K combined dialect samples for 1 epoch.
-We compare all these methods to the proposed method for initializing the MoE model where we merge the self-attention sub-layers using the SLERP method and created three distinct MLP experts from the dialect experts’ MLP layers, training only for one epoch of 20K samples from different dialects.
-The MoE routers are initialized using hidden states from dialect-specific keyword prompts.
+Additionally, we fine-tune a {\it generalist} (not dialect-specific) CodeLlama 7B and MoE 3x7B model on 40K samples from a mix of different dialects to establish a baseline for comparison.
+The {\it generalist MoE} baseline is a MoE 3x7B model initialized from CodeLlama 7B model and trained with 40K combined dialect samples for 1 epoch.
+We compare all these methods to the proposed method for initializing the MoE model which is trained only for one epoch of 20K samples from different dialects.
 We train for a single epoch to promote effective collaboration among the submodules.
-We also included the performance of our proposed MoE model before the single epoch fine-tuning to better understand the effect of coordination through fine-tuning.
+We also include the performance of the proposed MoE model before the single epoch fine-tuning to better understand understand the effectiveness of the proposed initialization method.
 We assess the performance of the different models on PostgreSQL’s Pagila, BigQuery’s Github Repository, and 10\% of random samples from the SQLite BIRD dev set, with results detailed in \Cref{table:model_merging}.
-The table demonstrates that our proposed MoE model overall performance outperforms other methods and even exceeds the performance of the individual dialect experts, highlighting the effectiveness of our approach in sharing common SQL knowledge across dialects while preserving dialect-specific expertise.
+The table shows that the proposed MoE model outperforms other models, even surpassing the individual dialect experts.
+This highlights the effectiveness of our approach in sharing common SQL knowledge across dialects while maintaining dialect-specific expertise.
 The MoE architecture also enhances the model's learning capacity, contributing to improved overall performance.
 Notably, our initialization method is more effective at maintaining high dialect-specific performance compared to the generalist MoE 3x7B model.
 Among all merging techniques, SLERP achieves the highest performance, surpassing even the generalist model trained on the combined dialect-specific datasets, which is the main reason for initializing the self-attention sub-layers.
-Moreover, the results suggest that our proposed method for initialization even before fine-tuning provide a strong baseline surpassing TIES and DARE method for model merging.
-In \Cref{MoE_token_routing} we provide detailed analysis of token-level routing for MoE meodels.
+Moreover, the results suggest that our proposed method for initialization even before fine-tuning provides a strong baseline, surpassing TIES and DARE methods for model merging.
+In \Cref{MoE_token_routing}, we provide detailed analysis of token-level routing for MoE architecture.